jac-oblong/JML/keyboard/README.md

 ## Changes to Normal ps/2 protocol
-Normal ps/2 keyboards will send usually send the code `0xAA` to the computer if they are working correctly on bootup, and then continue with normal operation.
+Normal ps/2 keyboards will send usually send the code `0xAA` to the computer if they are working correctly on boot-up, and then continue with normal operation.
-The **PERIBOARD-409P**, however, will continually send that scancode until receiving a response in order to tell if it should be using ps/2 or usb protocol.
+The **PERIBOARD-409P**, however, will continually send that scan-code until receiving a response in order to tell if it should be using ps/2 or usb protocol.
 Because of this, the computer will send the code `0xFF` (the code for reset) when `0xAA` is received.